federicoscarpioni/pyeclab/README.md

 Matplotlib sometimes doesn't find the needed TCL-library, then it might be necessary to specify the path as env-variable, e.g.:

 `$env:TCL_LIBRARY="C:\Users\*USERNAME*\AppData\Local\Programs\Python\Python313\tcl\tcl8.6"`

+## Caveats

+### External Control for essential devices

+The xctr-parameters are not available for essential devices through the Developers package, even though they are available through EC-Lab.